jwpetley/CoSpecPy/README.md

 ## Quick Start

-The only feature currently implemented (Day 1) is the `DownloadHandler` and the basics of the main `Composite` class.
+Here are a couple of examples using the early stages of the `Composite` and `DownloadHandler` classes.
+We can create spectra using the example 50 SDSS URLs provided or by specifying the RA and DEC of your targets of interest.
 Make sure that either `wget` or `aria2` is installed on your machine.

-For a quick example you can use

 ```python
 from CoSpecPy import DownloadHandler, Composite # Import the Handler